false-schemers/skint/README.md

 Some compilers link `<math.h>` library automatically, some require explicit option like `-lm` above.
 It can be built on 32-bit and 64-bit systems.

-For much better performance (especially in floating-point calculations) you may pick another compiler, add optimization flags, and some SKINT-spicific options, e.g.:
+For much better performance (especially in floating-point calculations) you may pick another compiler, add optimization flags and some SKINT-specific options, e.g.:

 ```
 clang -o skint -O3 -D NDEBUG -D NAN_BOXING [skint].c -lm